hellogreg/pstv/pstv.md

 In other ways, the PSTV has disappointed.
 Its operating system and interface haven't been updated from the Vita's last-generation, touchscreen roots.
 And the gaming compatibility and streaming media options are limited, sometimes confusingly (if not arbitrarily) so.

 For my summer vacation, I’m taking one portable media device with me.
 If the PSTV had native Netflix, Spotify, and/or YouTube apps, it’d be a no-brainer to take it.
-But instead, I’m bringing the Amazon Fire TV Stick, so I can watch Netflix and listen to Prime Music.
+But instead, I’m bringing an Amazon Fire TV Stick, so I can watch Netflix and listen to Prime Music.

 I think Sony's created a great piece of hardware, but I can't help thinking about how it should be *more* than what it is.
 It seems compromised, underbaked, and even abandoned in various ways.
 It feels unloved.